NotionCue

 How often should I re-run this audit?

-Quarterly is a reasonable cadence given how actively these standards are still evolving — several of the checks covered in this guide, including DNS-AID and WebMCP, were still in active draft revision through the first half of 2026, meaning the correct implementation details can shift meaningfully between quarters.
-A CMS migration, CDN provider change, or major framework upgrade is also worth triggering an immediate re-check, since several of these checks (robots.txt, Link headers, Markdown negotiation) are exactly the kind of configuration that silently breaks during infrastructure changes.
+Quarterly is a reasonable cadence given how actively these standards are still evolving — several of the checks covered in this guide, including DNS-based agent discovery and in-browser tool registration, were still in active draft revision through the first half of 2026, meaning the correct implementation details can shift meaningfully between quarters.
+A CMS migration, hosting provider change, or major framework upgrade is also worth triggering an immediate re-check, since several of these checks (robots.txt, Link headers, Markdown negotiation) are exactly the kind of configuration that silently breaks during infrastructure changes.

 Share this post